 With the clouds moving in it was getting darker sooner than they expected, with no ability to contact or find anyone for help, things were getting a little tense for both of them.
 As Jack was walking along, he noticed something near the wooded area on the right side of the road.
 He went to get a closer look and noticed there were footprints, a set of small and large footprints, that looked that they were recently made.
 Jack yelled out “RYE! check this out!”
 Rye ran over and looked at Jack and said “holy crap” these look fresh”

-They both assumed the prints were human and were hoping that they could finally get the help they needed to get back home.
+They both let their imaginations get the best of them as they remember watching many a movie about being stuck in the woods.
 Upon looking at the prints again something seemed a little off about them.

 Yes, they looked like barefoot prints or perhaps some kind of footwear that would make prints like that; but why would anyone walk in the bare feet out here?
 Would they?